 I know I'm scared to death, given the way things have been going; given what has been getting chipped away in tiny but grave fragments when it comes to women's bodies, health and reproductive choices, all too quickly.
-I'm scared not just because of the potential loss of safe, legal medical abortion, but because of where that logically leads: to losing our right as women to choose, use and access various means of birth control, to losing sound reproductive health services, especially for those of us who are low-income, to losing our right to choose sexual partners of any gender as nonmarried women.
+I'm scared not just because of the potential loss of safe, legal medical abortion, but because of where that logically leads: to losing our right to choose, use and access various means of birth control, to losing sound reproductive health services, especially for those of us who are low-income, to losing our right to choose our intimate partners.
 I'm scared and I'm terribly angry that in this day and age, women are still seen by many, even by other women, as baby factories.
 I'm tremendously scared of losing my right to be a whole person, and at this point, I think that fear is more than valid.

 Regardless of how everyone feels, I'd ask that you do your level best to read these personal stories when you find them, to listen to more than the academic or rhetorical.
 The absence of these stories does, in my mind, aid those who'd take our choices away; who feel we aren't strong enough, wise enough, thoughtful enough to make them.